-Indicates a successful operation.
-EINVAL Indicates one of the following errors:
+0 Indicates a successful operation.
+EINVAL

-- · Invalid virtual memory object ID. - The starting page in the designated page range is negative. - The number of pages in the page range is negative. - · The designated page range exceeds the size of virtual memory object. - · The target page range does not exist. - One or more large pages lie in the target page range.
+- · Invalid virtual memory object ID. - The starting page in the designated page range is negative. - · The number of pages in the page range is negative. - The designated page range exceeds the size of virtual memory object. - · The target page range does not exist. - One or more large pages lie in the target page range.

-Memory Kernel Services and Understanding Virtual Memory Manager Interfaces in AIX Version 6.1 Kernel Extensions and Device Support Programming Concepts.
+Memory Kernel Services and Understanding Virtual Memory Manager Interfaces in AIX® Version 7.1 Kernel Extensions and Device Support Programming Concepts.